 Your basement laundry room doesn’t have to be dingy or dull; you can make your space more functional and stylish with a few simple changes.
 Your newly renovated space may even make you enjoy doing your laundry!
-Here are seven of our favorite basement laundry room ideas and a few considerations to keep in mind while remodeling.
+Here are eight of our favorite basement laundry room ideas and a few considerations to keep in mind while remodeling.

 Basements are usually dark and dreary, but you can add warmth and cheer to the space with the right color scheme.
 We recommend using light neutrals with a few thoughtful accent colors.
-For something fresh and calming, choose light shades of green and more neutral blues.
+For something fresh and calming, choose light shades of green and neutral blues.
 If you prefer a crisp, clean look, pair white with a soft neutral beige or brown.
 To add some energy to the laundry area, consider using a bold accent color like a bright blue or red.

 The basement is a great spot to experiment with striking wallpaper and bold patterns.
 These design elements can really add some excitement and personality to the space.
 There are a few different ways you can try out this style.
 Use peel-and-stick wallpaper with a geometric pattern or bold design to create an accent wall or coat all the walls in the area.
 If you have a shelving unit, you can use bright wallpaper or contact paper to back each cubby.
-Also consider adding a patterned rug to tie the space together and prevent your feet from freezing on the cold basement floor.
+Also, consider adding a patterned rug to tie the space together and prevent your feet from freezing on the cold basement floor.

 Storage is key to any laundry space.
 Open shelving is ideal for items you use often, such as detergent and dryer sheets.
 Countertops can also provide additional storage space and a spot for folding clean clothes.
 Cabinets, cubbies, and other closed storage units are better for stashing away things you don’t need as frequently, like other cleaning products and seasonal items.
 Incorporate a few types of storage options to really make the most of your space.